ricardojrt6565/javastudy/blog.md

 ### So..
 We agreed upon the language Java, a powerful language that can help us create a decent enough game to feel good about.
 We also agreed to make a game similar to tower defense with our little twist.

+### Java
+I found that [Code academy](https://www.codecademy.com/learn)teaches a Java course and it's also 4 hours.
+I decided that that's good enough to get familiar with the syntax of the language and all.
+So that was our first step to creating this game, learning the Java from Code Academy.
+I found out that it's not that different from Ruby, another coding language, the logic and everything seemed pretty familiar and I was in my comfort zone for some of the lessons in Code academy.
+The obvious difference was the syntax for example,```class Main {public static void main(String[] args) { System.out.println("hello world"); } }```